“jazzy, blues-infused, suits-with-sneakers sound”

 Bob McFee is a singer / songwriter / piano player living in London, Canada.
 His music is jazzy, blues-infused, sometimes haunting, and often influenced by Gypsy jazz.
-McFee currently plays piano two nights per week at London restaurant, Michael’s on the Thames, performing solo on Fridays and with Accent Trio on Saturdays.
-He also plays piano with London saxophonist, Bruce Reid, in The Reid Quartet.
-Recently Bob has returned to a favourite place, Manhattans Music Club in Guelph, Ontario playing solo piano.
+He plays piano with London saxophonist, Bruce Reid, in The Reid Quartet.
+See Photos page for a video of Bruce and Bob performing Beautiful Love.

 In 1987 McFee lost half a finger in an encounter with a table-saw.
 No longer able to play guitar, he went back to his first instrument, piano.
 Rehabilitation and piano practice took a number of years but McFee says “The injury was, in the end, a good thing.
 I rediscovered my love of piano and continue to work diligently to become a better player.
 Of course musician friends make jokes about that 9½ fingered piano player.”

 In love with love

 In 2011, McFee and his band mates in Indigo Riff released an album of original music, In Love With Love.
 The Londoner magazine referred to the album as “jazzy, blues-infused, suits with sneakers sound”.
 CBC Radio played several of the tracks on their morning show including Caffeine, a song written by McFee about his addiction to caffeine.
 The album can be previewed and/or purchased on the Music page.

 to realize my dream